0 / 0

 • Choose the matching priority of a data class to determine which data class candidate should become the inferred data class of a field.
 Only data classes with confidence above threshold are considered.
 See Priority.

 • Specify related artifacts.
 You can select only the business terms and classifications that have been published.
 The classifications and business terms that you add here are suggestions for columns to which the data class is assigned.
+You can assign one or more classifications at a column level.

 • Add other related content.